 Scenario #2: “I’m Moving But I’m in a Contract”

-Scenario #3: “I Just Signed a Contract with a New Electricity Provider but Found a Better Rate the Next Day”
+Scenario #3: “I Found a Better Rate the Next Day”

 Most deregulated states give you two or three business days to cancel your contract without penalty.
 For example, in Texas you have three business days to change your mind after you sign up with a provider.

 If you find a better rate a day or two later, it’s not a problem.
 The number of days that you have to change your mind is outlined in the terms of service included with your new electricity contract.

 Gexa Energy and TXU Energy are just some of the electricity providers with a satisfaction guarantee.
 If you sign up for one of their plans and change your mind within the first 60 days, you can change to any one of their plans with no ETF (conditions apply…of course).